 In July, enjoy the rare chance to witness the Palio, Siena’s famous horse race, in one of the most recognized piazzas in the world: Piazza del Campo.
 Study the economic, socio-historical, and cultural aspects of Tuscan food by participating in cooking classes and visiting restaurants, gelato laboratories, dairies, and vineyards.

-Enroll in a course on local history and tradition of the Palio and Contrade of Siena or study Tuscan culture and cuisine.
-By combining coursework with study outside the classroom, you experience the rich cultural heritage of Tuscany.
+Enroll in a course on the history and tradition of the Palio and Contrade of Siena or study Tuscan culture and cuisine.
+By combining coursework with study outside the classroom, you will experience the rich cultural heritage of Tuscany.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.

 You enroll in one required 3-credit Italian language course and one 3-credit area studies course, for a total of 6 credits.
 Past disciplines have included:

 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.

 IES Abroad Siena organizes course-related excursions that complement what you’re learning in the classroom, and contribute to your general knowledge of Italian culture and society.

 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Siena, it will feel like home.

 Live with other IES Abroad students, as well as local Italian students, in the historic center of town.
 Furnished apartments are single-sex and include fully-equipped kitchens.
 Meals are not included.